 \section{Introduction}

 The holographic duality \cite{Witten:1998qj} relates a special class of quantum field theories in $d$ dimensions and quantum gravity in $d+1$ dimensions.
-This strong/weak duality enables one to study the properties of strongly coupled field theory using classical supergravity computations and vice versa.
-However, there are no cases where both sides of the duality can be studied simultaneously.
-This is mostly due to the lack of analytical methods to deal with the non-perturbative limit of field theories when they are not integrable.
-Several attempts have been made on the lattice in Euclidean time using Monte Carlo \cite{Catterall:2017lub,Catterall:2020nmn} to study these theories but they have their own limitations.
+This strong/weak duality enables one to study the properties of strongly coupled field theory using classical supergravity and vice versa.
+However, there are no cases where both sides of the duality can be studied analytically at the same time.
+Several attempts have been made on the lattice using Monte Carlo \cite{Catterall:2017lub,Catterall:2020nmn} to study these theories but they have their limitations.
 Therefore, it is often of interest to find simpler models that have holographic properties and can be studied in the strong coupling limit.
-One such model which has now been extensively studied is the SYK model~\cite{Sachdev:1992fk,Kitaev:2015,Sachdev:2015efa,Maldacena:2016hyu}.
-It is a model of $N$ interacting Majorana fermions in $0+1$ dimensions with random couplings between $q$ fermions at a time chosen from a Gaussian distribution with zero mean and variance proportional to $J^2/N^q$.
+One such model is the SYK model~\cite{Sachdev:1992fk,Kitaev:2015,Sachdev:2015efa,Maldacena:2016hyu} consisting of $N$ Majorana fermions in $0+1$ dimensions with random couplings between $q$ fermions at a time chosen from a Gaussian distribution with zero mean and variance proportional to $J^2/N^{q-1}$.

 An interesting feature of the SYK model is that it develops an approximate conformal symmetry in the large $N$, low-temperature limit i.e., $N \gg \beta J \gg 1 $ ($\beta$ is the inverse temperature), where it is related to near extremal black holes that develop the nAdS$_{2}$ (near AdS$_2$) geometry.
-It was shown that this model saturates the chaos bound~\cite{Maldacena:2015waa}, a feature that is the smoking gun of the holographic (gravity dual) behavior.
-Since this is a model with all-to-all fermion interactions in 0+1 dimensions, it is also computationally easier to handle than other holographic field theories in higher dimensions.
-Several groups have extensively studied this model based on exact diagonalization methods reaching up to 60 Majorana fermions, see Refs.~\cite{Gur-Ari:2018okm, Kobrin:2020xms} and references therein for details.
-In addition to the thermodynamic properties, the time evolution complexity in this model was also studied in Ref.~\cite{Yang:2019iav} by relating it to the eigenvalues of the diagonalized Hamiltonian.
+It was shown to saturate the chaos bound~\cite{Maldacena:2015waa}, a feature that is associated with holographic behavior.
+Since this is a 0+1-dimensional model, it is computationally tractable and has been studied up to 60 Majorana fermions ~\cite{Gur-Ari:2018okm, Kobrin:2020xms}.